veebch/thedailygrind/README.md

 - Go to the previous grind setting (handy for switching between brew methods) - short-press of rotary encoder.

-- Tare function - long press the rotary encoder to zero (there is a visual setpoint on the grinder to do this at present).
+- Tare function - long press the rotary encoder to zero the counter at a grind size (there is a visual setpoint on the grinder to do this at present).

 # Hardware